Indirect Costs Defined

 Indirect costs of research are real, ongoing, necessary operating expenses that support research but cannot be wholly attributed to any one research project.
 Many of the indirect costs are incurred whether or not research funding applications or proposals are successful.

-Indirect costs include: accounting, human resources and payroll (invoicing, research account maintenance, preparation of financial reports, purchasing), research administration (drafting of research agreements, negotiation of contracts, review of research proposals, on-going contract administration, maintenance of information on funding sources, etc.), support for the libraries, access to computer services and the provision and maintenance of research facilities and office space.
+Examples of Indirect costs include: accounting, human resources and payroll (invoicing, research account maintenance, preparation of financial reports, purchasing), research administration (drafting of research agreements, negotiation of contracts, review of research proposals, on-going contract administration, maintenance of information on funding sources, etc.), support for the libraries, access to computer services and the provision and maintenance of research facilities and office space.

 About the Program